LEISHMANIASIS (Kala-azar)

 -pregnancy

--married women of child bearing age who are not using contraceptive regularly and are at risk of being pregnant
+-married women of child bearing age who are not using

 -women who are breast feeding